 Cecilia Malmström holds a Ph.D. in Political Science, Department of Political Science from Göteborg University.

-Mr Yoichi SUZUKI, FORMER Ambassador for International Economic Affairs, Ministry of Foreign Affairs of Japan
+Mr Yoichi SUZUKI, FORMER Ambassador for International Economic Affairs & CHIEF NEGOTIATOR OF THE EPA, Ministry of Foreign Affairs of Japan

 Yoichi Suzuki recently relinquished his duties as Japan’s Chief negotiator on the Japan-EU EPA, Representative of the Government of Japan and Ambassador for International Economic Affairs which started in March 2017.
 He joined the Japan’s Ministry of Foreign Affairsin 1975.